North Georgia Electric Membership Corporation

 This classification includes street and park lighting systems, traffic signal systems, and athletic field lighting installations.
 Service under this classification will be provided under the appropriate provisions of the applicable rate schedule and in accordance with the provisions stated thereunder, and as provided for this classification of service in these Rules and Regulations.

-A. This classification covers outdoor lighting by ballast operated vapor lamp fixtures and poles conforming to the Cooperative's specifications for dusk to dawn lighting.
+This classification covers outdoor lighting and poles conforming to the Cooperative's specifications for dusk to dawn lighting.
 Service under this classification will be provided under the appropriate provisions of the applicable rate schedule and in accordance with the provisions stated thereunder, and as provided for this classification of service in these Rules and Regulations.

 Copies of the Cooperative's rate schedules shall be on file and available on the Cooperative’s website, at the headquarters of the Cooperative in Dalton, Georgia, at the various district offices of the Cooperative, and at the Georgia Public Service Commission.
 Changes to such rate schedules will be communicated to members via the Cooperative’s website, member newsletters, and/or other applicable notification venues.

 A. All electric meters are the property of the Cooperative and shall be installed in meter bases.
 All electric meter bases shall meet the requirements of the Cooperative at Section 203B. and shall be installed on an exterior surface with the center of the base not less than 4 feet nor more than 6 feet above finished grade level.
 The Cooperative reserves the right to designate the location of the point where attachments and meter will be located.
-Accessibility for purposes of meter reading and maintenance shall be a basic requirement of receiving electric service.
+Accessibility to meters shall be a basic requirement of receiving electric service.